 - Wednesday, Oct.
 26, 7:30 a.m. to 5 p.m.

 - Thursday, Oct.
 27, 7:30 a.m. to 5 p.m.

 - Friday, Oct.
 28, 7:30 a.m. to 5 p.m.

 Using the downtown Indianapolis skywalks to get around is a great way to navigate the city while staying indoors.

 Indoor walkways connect the Indiana Convention Center and Lucas Oil Stadium to JW Marriott complex, Indianapolis Marriott Downtown, Westin, Hyatt Regency, Omni Severin, Crown Plaza and Circle Centre Mall.
 View a map at convention.FFA.org/maps.

 Get help at Information Stations stationed around the National FFA Convention & Expo.
 These locations can answer questions, provide directions, suggest dining options and more.
 Find stations inside the Indiana Convention Center (Georgia Street lobby, near the entrance of Halls D & E, and near Hall B) and in the West Pavilion of the Indiana State Fairgrounds.

-Visit the Tours and Attractions page or the convention mobile device app for information about Indianapolis area attractions, including Downtown Indianapolis, Visit Indiana, Indiana Agritourism and surrounding areas.
+Visit convention.FFA.org/tours or the convention Mobile app for information about Indianapolis area attractions, including Downtown Indianapolis, Visit Indiana, Indiana Agritourism and surrounding areas.

-Detailed, venue-specific maps with points of interest are available on the Maps page and on the free mobile device app (See: Mobile Device App).
+Detailed, venue-specific maps with points of interest are available on the free Mobile app (See: Mobile app) and online at convention.FFA.org/maps.
 Informational maps are also posted inside the Indiana Convention Center.